jhgg/jsdelivr.com/README.md

 packagesmain.php - used by API

-To get it to work copy some directories from the Github repo into the files/ directory and run scan.php.
+To get it to work:

+* Create files/ directory and put some folders from the main repo
+* Modify config.php with your DB login information
+* Modify scan.php with DB login information (yeap its stupid)
+* Run scan.php and the DB should get populated with data
+* Modify custom.js:59 and change the hostname to point to your local setup.
-It will populate the DB.
-Make sure you change the javascript to point to your local server for ajax requests.
+* Modify footer.php:33 and change the hostname to point to your local setup like above.

 **WARNING**